Contrasting West Fraser Timber (NYSE:WFG) & UFP Industries (NASDAQ:UFPI)

 |2.60

-West Fraser Timber currently has a consensus price target of $134.93, indicating a potential upside of 70.89%.
-UFP Industries has a consensus price target of $91.80, indicating a potential upside of 16.44%.
-Given West Fraser Timber’s stronger consensus rating and higher probable upside, research analysts clearly believe West Fraser Timber is more favorable than UFP Industries.
+West Fraser Timber currently has a consensus price target of $134.93, indicating a potential upside of 82.24%.
+UFP Industries has a consensus price target of $91.80, indicating a potential upside of 22.50%.
+Given West Fraser Timber’s stronger consensus rating and higher possible upside, research analysts clearly believe West Fraser Timber is more favorable than UFP Industries.

 Dividends